Moray West Wind Farm

 Moray West Wind Farm is an 882 MW offshore wind farm located in the outer Moray Firth off the coast of north-east Scotland.
 It is located adjacent to the Moray East Wind Farm, both of which are just south of the Beatrice Wind Farm.
 The wind farm is around 40 km north of Buckie, and 22 km from the coast of Caithness.

-The Moray West wind farm is operated by Ocean Winds, a 50:50 joint venture between EDP Renewables and Engie.
+The Moray West wind farm is operated by Ocean Winds, a 50:50 joint venture between EDP Renováveis and Engie.
 Ocean Winds have commercial power purchase agreements with Amazon and Google, respectively for 473 MW and 100 MW of power from the wind farm.

-It was consented in 2019, with first power was exported in July 2024 and the farm reached full power output in April 2025.
+It was consented in 2019, with first power exported in July 2024 and the farm reached full power output in April 2025.

 Technology

 The wind farm has 60 Siemens Gamesa SG 14-222 DD turbines, each rated at 14.7 MW.
 The 108 m long blades were built in Hull.
 The turbines are mounted on 120 m tall towers and monopile foundations driven 30 m into the seabed.

 Moray West has two offshore substations and 65 km of subsea power export cables.
 These make landfall at West Head, between Sandend and Portsoy.
 The original proposal to use Sandend beach was opposed by locals.
 A new 27 km underground cable transmits the power to a new substation and National Grid connection at Blackhillock Substation.